 And with just a little practice users can get flying right out of the box.
 The future of drones is only going to increase as the FAA looks to regulate them for broader usage.

-Above in our comparison guide you will find many of the top quads available in stores or online.
+Above in our comparison guide you will find many of the top quads available in stores or online (check our where to buy a drone online tips).
 As you can see there are a number of metrics that make each quad unique in its own way.

 Below we have defined those metrics that we find to be the most important when comparing drones.
 This includes wingspan, flying time, camera, controller, sensors, and skill level.

-Each variable has its pros and cons, but if you can find a good combination of these for the right price the you should feel satisfied in your choice.
+Each variable has its pros and cons, but if you can find a good combination of these for the right price you should feel satisfied with your choice.

-The wingspan of a drone denotes the distance from blade tip to blade tip along one of its sides and is often measured in millimeters.
-A micro drone may be on the order of ~100 mm and larger consumer dones can get up to a whopping 300-400 mm.
+The wingspan of a drone is the distance from blade tip to blade tip, along one of its sides, and is often measured in millimeters.
+A micro drone may be in the order of ~100 mm and larger consumer drones can get up to a whopping 300-400 mm.

-I like to use wingspan as a metric because it gives an idea for how large the copter is which has a lot of bearing on what it is capable of doing and where it is able to fly well.
+I like to use wingspan as a metric because it gives an idea of how large the copter.
+This has a lot of influence on what it can do and where you are able to fly it.

-Drone flight stability is effected by the wingspan.
-Smaller, lighter, quads with a shorter wingspans are great for indoor flying where wind is not a factor, but can be somewhat unstable outdoors in the elements.
-A larger drone is more geared toward smoother outdoor flights but are harder to navigate through tighter areas.
+f.i.
+Drone flight stability is affected by wingspan.
+Smaller, lighter, quads with a shorter wingspan are great for indoor flying where the wind is not a factor.
+But, they can be somewhat unstable outdoors in the wind.
+A larger drone is more suitable for smoother outdoor flights but is more dificult to fly through tighter areas indoors.

-Many quadcopters are now outfitted with onboard cameras or the ability to carry a small cameras in their payload.
-This provides a great way to record flights from the dones perspective and get a birds eye view of your surrounding.
+Many quadcopters are now outfitted with onboard cameras or they hae the ability to carry a small camera.
+This provides a great way to record flights from the drone’s perspective and get a birds eye view of your surrounding.

 One thing you’ll have to consider is the quality of the camera.
-To save on space and weight lower resolution cameras are often utilized, with data being stored on an onboard MicroSD card or live streamed back to the controller.
+To save space and weight, lower resolution cameras are often utilized.

 The most high-end quads are used in cinematography to provide sweeping overhead shots and other forms of aerial photography.

-We should always take into account what type of controller a drone comes with as this is what we’ll be using to fly it around.
-For the safety of the drone and all its surroundings a easy to use controller is a top priority.
+We should always take into account what type of controller a drone comes with as this is what we’ll be using to control the quad during flight.
+For the safety of the drone and all its surroundings, an easy to use controller is a top priority.

-Most controllers are 2.4GHz and provide remote communications to the drone telling it how to control its motors.
+Most controllers are 2.4GHz and provide remote communications with the drone, telling it how to control its motors.
 A basic controller will have analog sticks for adjusting the altitude and flight direction.
 Some even have a ‘flip’ button built in.